whitneyburton/portfolios/students/1706-front/robbie-greiner/20170803-robbie-greiner-m1.md

 and turn it into a to-do list.
 This involved heavy refactoring and fixing broken functionality, then pivoting to a to-do list with features such as upvoting, filtering my importance and hiding read items.

 Evaluation Scores:
-Evaluation Scores:
 Data Types: Exceptional
 Conditional Logic: Proficient
 Functions & Scope: Exceptional
 Arrays: Proficient
 Objects & Prototpyes: Proficient
 DOM Manipulation: Proficient
 Style/Design : Exceptional
 Git & Github: Exceptional
 Pairing Collaboration: Exceptional

 Feedback from project partner: In Process.